mistergrr/lmop/content/Sessions/Session 11.md

 - Goblins
 - Grick
 - Hobgoblins
+- Owlbear
 - Wolves
 - Giant Spiders
 - Evil mage

 ## Rewards
 - Clue regarding [[Library of Whispers]] — [[Library of Whispers#^library-riddle]]
+- Charm of Augury — 3 uses, cast Augury as an action without material components -OR-
+- Charm of the Sage — 1 use, cast Divination for free.

 ## Starting Scene
 The party returns from their Christmas one-shot.
 Each receives a version of Saint Nick's blessing. [[Dorian Blackthorn]] levels up to 3.
 Reinforce the lore learned about [[Wave Echo Cave]] and the [[Forge of Spells]].